waynodiablo/Oystercard/further_javascript/03_output_to_do_list_as_html.md

 - [ ] Write tests that check you take a to do list model and return a string of HTML that structures the to dos as an unordered HTML list.
 For example, `<ul><li><div>Eat breakfast</div></li></ul>`.
 - [ ] Write code to pass the tests.
 (Interesting question: where does this code belong?
 In ToDoList?
 In its own module?)

-> NB: This challenge doesn't require you to displaying the HTML in a browser, or put the HTML into an HTML file.
+> NB: This challenge doesn't require you to display the HTML in a browser, or put the HTML into an HTML file.
 If the code you write to pass the tests returns the right string of HTML, the challenge is complete!

 ### Resources